avatsaev/kChat/README.md

 Grunt and Bower cli's must be installed in global with npm

-Gems coffee, sass, and haml must be install with bundle
+Gems coffee, sass, and haml must be installed with bundle

+Frontend code is in **./assets/** folder

 ### Installing